I've Looked At Life From Both Sides Now

 We have to be fully armed with the potential downsides.
 So let’s take a run through what can go wrong with the move back to IC from data manager first.

-And then we’ll do the positive ending to bring this all home.
+And then, in Part 4, we’ll do the positive ending to bring this all home.

 What can go very right?
 What are the reasons we’d do it, even in the face of adversity and potential disaster?
 And, ultimately, why none of this should be a reason to lose sleep unnecessarily in the first place.